Signed in as:

 Mr. Bernice graduated Summa Cum Laude from the University of Massachusetts, Amherst with a Bachelor of Music degree in Music Education and holds a Master of Music degree in Music Education, also from the University of Massachusetts, Amherst.
 In 2006, Mr. Bernice completed an honors thesis through the Commonwealth Honors College at the University of Massachusetts titled Students’ Beliefs About Relevant Curriculum in the Secondary Urban Music Classroom.

 In 2008, Mr. Bernice received the Pioneer Valley Distinguished Teaching Award.
 In 2011, he was selected to receive the Yale Distinguished Music Educator Award and in 2012 he was the recipient of the New England Public Radio Arts and Humanities Award.
 In 2013, he was the subject of a University of Massachusetts research study on transformative teaching.
 He was also chosen as a quarterfinalist for the first annual Grammy Music Educator Award in 2013 and again in 2019, 2020, and 2021.
 In 2015, he was honored with the University of Massachusetts Distinguished Young Alumni Award and the William Pynchon Award for distinguished service to the Springfield community.
 In 2018, Mr. Bernice was honored with a distinguished membership to the Sigma Alpha Iota International Music Fraternity as a "Friend of the Arts."
 In 2019, he was honored with the Business West Award for Civic Leadership in Western Massachusetts.
 In 2022, Mr. Bernice was inducted as an Honorary Member of the of the Epsilon Nu Chapter of the Kappa Kappa Psi National Band Fraternity at the University of Massachusetts, Amherst.
+In 2023, Mr. Bernice was nominated for National Life Group's Life Changer of the Year Award.

 He is a member of the National Association for Music Education, the Massachusetts Music Educators Association, the Massachusetts Instrumental and Choral Conductors Association, and served on the Massachusetts Board of Elementary and Secondary Education Arts Education Advisory Council.
 He resides in Springfield with his wife Elise and their three children—Lily, Hannah, and Isaac.
 He remains an active musician and an active advocate for the Springfield community.